The-Blockchain-Company/bcc-node/doc/reference/multi-assets.md

 # Multi-asset support

-From the Jen ledger upgrade and onwards, Bcc supports [multi-assets](https://hydra.iohk.io/job/Bcc/bcc-ledger-specs/specs.sophie-ma/latest/download-by-type/doc-pdf/sophie-ma), also referred to as a *native tokens* feature.
-This feature extends the ledger’s accounting infrastructure (originally designed for processing dafi-only transactions) to accommodate transactions using a range of assets.
-These assets include dafi and a variety of user-defined token types, the mixture of which can be transacted in a single tx output.
+From the Jen ledger upgrade and onwards, Bcc supports [multi-assets](https://hydra.tbco.io/job/Bcc/bcc-ledger-specs/specs.sophie-ma/latest/download-by-type/doc-pdf/sophie-ma), also referred to as a *native tokens* feature.
+This feature extends the ledger’s accounting infrastructure (originally designed for processing bcc-only transactions) to accommodate transactions using a range of assets.
+These assets include bcc and a variety of user-defined token types, the mixture of which can be transacted in a single tx output.

 ## What is a multi-asset?